-Coursework or equivalent experience in psychology, biology, and research methods would be helpful.
+Coursework or equivalent experience in psychology, biology, and research methods would be helpful but consult with Track director to address individual circumstances.

 How do I join the track?

 If you interested in joining the Clinical Psychology and Neuropsychology Track, contact the Track Director, Dr. Bruce J. Diamond at diamondb@wpunj.edu, (973)720-3400.